 The fund's preferred policy is for the spreading of payments, as detailed above, to be followed in the exceptional circumstances where an exiting employer is unable to pay the required cessation payment as a lump sum in full.
-However, in the event that spreading of payments could be shown by the employer to be materially detrimental to the employer's financial situation, the fund may also exercise its discretion to set up a deferred debt agreement as described in Regulation 64 (7A)).
+However, in the event that spreading of payments will create a high risk of bankruptcy for the exiting employer, the fund may exercise its discretion to set up a deferred debt agreement as described in Regulation 64 (7A)).